 - When ready to eat, rinse nuts or seeds.

-- Nuts and seeds should be rinsed every 24 hours and kept in the refrigerator.
+- They should be rinsed every 24 hours and kept in the refrigerator.

 - Best to eat as soon as possible, as freshness is what makes sprouts special!